To kids going through tough times,

 I guess he was just masking it…

 On Christmas Eve, he went missing.
-Through the GPS in his car we found him.
+We found him through the GPS in his car.
 Drunk and upset, he was on the verge of driving to the bridge and doing something stupid.
 He said he felt guilty because we pulled the plug on our mother’s life support.
 I told him it was our decision.
 I reassured him no one is blaming nobody and to snap out of it because it was in God’s hand.

 I calmed him down and took him home.